 You can access a statement of your fees and due dates through my.unimelb.
 We encourage you to check this as soon as you can as fees are often due soon after you have enrolled.
 This should be accessible from the day after you have completed your online enrolment.

 A Student Invoice is generated for each invoicing period for which fees are owed.
 You will be sent an email notification when a Student Invoice is available.
 Student Invoices are not posted.

-Printed materials will be provided for most JD subjects you are enrolled in.
-It is anticipated that these will be available approximately four (4) weeks prior to the commencement of classes.
+Subject materials will be provided for most JD subjects, either printed, online or both.
+It is anticipated that these will be available 2-3 weeks prior to the commencement of classes.
 You will be notified via your University email account when subject materials are available.
 Subject materials are provided free of charge.

-Please ensure you check subjects on the Learning Management System (LMS) prior to the commencement of each subject for any special requirements, and other important information.
+Please ensure you check the relevant subject page on the Learning Management System (LMS) prior to the commencement of each subject for any special requirements, and other important information.

 View information for current students for additional information.